 Rail-cam

 For Formula One, cross-country skiing, and speedskating a rail-cam is used.
-This system is using a specific track for instance during formula 1 it operates in the pitlane.
+This system is using a specific track for instance during Formula 1 it operates in the pitlane.
 And during speed skating the camera track is just above the boarding.
 The system is fully remote operated.